How to Detox from Alcohol at Home

 4. Gradually Taper Your Alcohol Intake

-Gradually tapering your alcohol use helps ease withdrawal symptoms and reduce alcohol cravings.
+Gradually tapering your alcohol use can ease withdrawal symptoms and reduce alcohol cravings.
 It can also help your body adjust to the lack of alcohol.
-Tapering increases the length of the detox process, but it might be better for you in the long run.

 5. Find New Hobbies or Activities to Avoid Triggers